williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 - ▶️ **Start Node** - Begin workflow execution
 - ⏹️ **End Node** - Complete workflow execution
 - 🔄 **For Each Loop** - Iterate over arrays with serial or parallel execution
+- 🔁 **End Loop** - Marks the end of a ForEach loop and aggregates results

 ### Data Flow Between Nodes